tnichols217/notes/EBME 105/2 - Design.md

 ## User Needs

-The needs or problem that needs to be solved.
+The needs or problem that needs to be solved
 Specifies the requirements of the process

 ### Types